-If a DOM object is said to be live, then the attributes and methods on that object must operate on the actual underlying data, not a snapshot of the data.
+If a DOM object is said to be live, then that means that any attributes returning that object must always return the same object (not a new object each time), and the attributes and methods on that object must operate on the actual underlying data, not a snapshot of the data.

-Typically such content handlers are provided by third parties, though a user agent can also designate built-in content handlers as plugins.
+Typically such content handlers are provided by third parties.

 One example of a plugin would be a PDF viewer that is instantiated in a browsing context when the user navigates to a PDF file.
 This would count as a plugin regardless of whether the party that implemented the PDF viewer component was the same as that which implemented the user agent itself.
 However, a PDF viewer application that launches separate from the user agent (as opposed to using the same interface) is not a plugin by this definition.

 This specification does not define a mechanism for interacting with plugins, as it is expected to be user-agent- and platform-specific.
 Some UAs might opt to support a plugin mechanism such as the Netscape Plugin API; others might use remote content converters or have built-in support for certain types.
-Indeed, this specification doesn't require user agents to support plugins at all.
 [NPAPI]

 Browsers should take extreme care when interacting with external content intended for plugins.
 When third-party software is run with the same privileges as the user agent itself, vulnerabilities in the third-party software become as dangerous as those in the user agent.

 This includes such encodings as Shift_JIS, HZ-GB-2312, and variants of ISO-2022, even though it is possible in these encodings for bytes like 0x70 to be part of longer sequences that are unrelated to their interpretation as ASCII.
-It excludes UTF-16 variants, as well as obsolete legacy encodings such as UTF-7, GSM03.38, and EBCDIC variants.
+It excludes such encodings as UTF-7, UTF-16, GSM03.38, and EBCDIC variants.

 The term Unicode character is used to mean a Unicode scalar value (i.e. any Unicode code point that is not a surrogate code point).
 [UNICODE]